 A ballasted system may add significant weight to the roof, so your contractor or a professional engineer will need to perform an evaluation to ensure that your roof is capable of holding the extra weight.
-NYC requires a NYS Professional Engineer or Registered Architect to assess the added load in order to receive a building permit.
+New York State requires a NYS Professional Engineer or Registered Architect to assess the added load in order to receive a building permit, which your contractor will obtain from the local jurisdictional Department of Buildings.
 Ballasted systems typically restrict panel angle to 10-15 degrees, which impacts performance.
 Ballasted racking is also more challenging to arrange around obstructions, such as vents, that could be built over with a penetrated system on elevated racking.